 For daily wit & wisdom, sign up for the Almanac newsletter.

 What to do?
-I eat my favorite foods, find a couple of favorite things to do, and visit at least one of my favorite places, often interacting with new, or at least colorful people.
+I eat my favorite foods, find a couple of special things to do, and visit at least one of my favorite places, often interacting with new people.
 Assuming I bring the right attitude to the experiences, my mini-vacations often feel like I’m “away.”

 Food is a wonderful way to bring the vacation feel into your home.
-Choose a seasonal garden-fresh ingredient or choose an international food!
+Choose a seasonal, garden-fresh ingredient or choose an international food!
 Get the family involved.
 Include a new recipe on your grocery list.
-It’s fun to discover new foods and improves your own cooking sills.
+It’s fun to discover new foods and improve your cooking skills.

 Hmm.
 Can’t quite decide among many bold contenders.
 A few: